As the new millennium dawned, PepsiCo endeavored to create an entirely new soda to appeal to teenagers.

 By the end, over one hundred distinct flavor concoctions had been evaluated in extensive sensory testing.
 Focus groups were launched, marketing studies compiled, until finally, a single flavor emerged that stirred the imagination for its potential popular appeal.

-By all internal accounts, it contained an exquisite blend of mixed berries, reminiscent of summer-ripened blueberries with a hint of raspberry.
+According to some people, it contained a blend of mixed berries, and a hint of raspberry.
 But unlike any existing fruit flavors, it possessed an elusive, mildly sweet aftertaste that lingered pleasantly on the palate—one model described it as resembling cotton candy.

 The juice alchemists had succeeded in their philosopher's stone—a new flavor that would transform the cola realm.
 And so out of the flavor labs emerged the lifeblood of Pepsi Blue, that distinctive, mythical fluid which earned its fascinating story in soda pop history.